wFairmanOlin/reinforcedGaming/README.md

 In order to create an effective neural network Q function we have to either maximize the reward or minimize the loss of our network.
 This is achieved by stepping the network towards higher rewards or lower losses.
 For our project, we focused on generating a loss function and performing gradient descent to minimize the amount of loss our Q function would return.

 ### Loss Function
+The goal of the loss function is to accurately portray how far off our Q function is from acting ideal.
+For our project, we defined an ideal Q-function as one that would return the maximum reward immediately.
+While this is an unachievable goal, the model would train to get as close as possible to this goal.

-Our loss function is constantly computing the difference between our current q function and the ideal q function.
+The loss function used in our project is simply defined as the negative of the dot product between our reward value and q function.
 ```
-loss.backwards()
+loss = -(rewardVector &#183 max(Q))
 ```

 ## Process